bobbrez/wedding-vows/README.md

 through you and within you.

 ```~ Like each other, each ring has been made unique by each other's presence.```

-(-- Comment about the uniqueness of the rings, the fingerprints? --)
+(-- GP: Comment about the uniqueness of the rings, the fingerprints? --)
+(-- BB: Yep.
+Not really sure exactly what to say though... --)

 Now Bob, please take Galia’s hands, palms up, so you may see the gift that they are to you:
 These are the hands of your best friend, smooth, young, and carefree,